eead-csic-compbio/coexpression_motif_discovery/Differential Analysis/README.md

 | PRJNA397885    | Chilling injury    | Fruit       |

 ### Quality control
-Quality metrics of the raw sequences was assessed using FASTQC v.0.11.5 and Trimmomatic v.0.36.
+Quality metrics of the raw sequences was assessed using FastQC v.0.11.5 and Trimmomatic v.0.36.
-For more details about please refer to FASTQC main page and manual (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
+For more details please refer to FastQC main page and manual (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and check the video tutorial here:http://www.youtube.com/watch?v=bz93ReOv87Y.

+Briefly, low-quality sequences with mean Phred score (Q < 30) and adaptors were trimmmed.
+The first nucleotides were then head-cropped to ensure a per-position A, C, G, T frequency near to 0.25 and only sequences longer than 36 bp were retained for downstream analysis.